 Assign a “Why”

 Make sure there is a reason behind how you spend your time every day– and make sure that reason is in line with your values, not the values of someone else.
 If you’re not sure what your values are, here are some resources to help you figure them out.
+(Check out this post to learn the difference between values and goals.)
 Use vision boards or other visual tools to constantly remind you of the scope of your goal.
 Put these tools in places where you will see them often so you’re reminded of what you’re aiming to achieve.

 Identify Your Intrinsic Motivators